Battle of Sisak: Aftermath and consequences

 During that war, the Ottomans managed to take Sisak.
 On 24 August 1593, the Ottomans took advantage of the absence of a large army nearby Sisak, which was defended by 100 soldiers only.
 With strong cannon fire they managed to break through the walls, and on 30 August the fortress surrendered.
 On 10 September 1593, Sisak was captured by an Ottoman army under the command of Mehmed Pasha, Beglerbeg of Rumelia.
 On 11 August 1594, the Ottoman garrison fled and set the fortress on fire.
 The Long War ended with the Peace of Zsitvatorok, on 11 November 1606, marking the first sign of a definitive halting of Ottoman expansion into Central Europe, as well as the stabilization of the frontier for half a century.
 Inner Austria, with the duchies of Styria, Carinthia, and Carniola, remained free from Ottoman control.
 Habsburg realm in Croatia was also able to maintain its weakened borders from further Ottoman incursions and made some territorial gains following the peace treaty, such as Petrinja, Moslavina, and Čazma.
-It is also important to point out that after this first major Ottoman defeat in northwestern Balkans, the Orthodox Christian subjects of the empire, particularly Serbs and Vlachs (who had several rebellions against Ottomans) were called by Habsburgs to inhabit border area, both by emigrating from Ottoman-controlled lands to those of the Habsburgs, and even by revolting against the Ottomans in their own territory (Uprising in Banat).
+It is also important to point out that after this first major Ottoman defeat in northwestern Balkans, the Orthodox Christian subjects of the empire, particularly Serbs and Vlachs (who had several rebellions against Ottomans) were called by Habsburgs to inhabit the border area, both by emigrating from Ottoman-controlled lands to those of the Habsburgs, and even by revolting against the Ottomans in their own territory (Uprising in Banat).

 An old map of Croatia from the time of the battle.